dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 }
 ```

-Ok we now have a collection of beasts that are placed randomly on the board:
+OK we now have a collection of beasts that are placed randomly on the board:

 ```console
 cargo run